rafaelbelo/powerplant-coding-challenge/README.md

     dotnet run

 ### Using docker instead:
-To build the image use the command below:
+To build the image use the command below from root folder:

     docker build -f .\src\Dockerfile -t powercalc .